Trust & Compliance

 Claudia automatically redacts payment card data:

-[CARD REDACTED] before storage.autocomplete="cc-number", cc-csc", or similar hints are treated as sensitive and fully redacted.Local-only architecture is advantageous for GDPR — no data processor relationship is created with Claudia's infrastructure.
+[CARD REDACTED] before storage.autocomplete="cc-number", cc-csc", or similar hints are treated as sensitive and fully redacted.Local-only architecture is advantageous for GDPR — because no workflow data is transmitted to Claudia's servers, a data processor relationship for recording data is designed to not exist, provided recordings remain local and are not transmitted externally.

-Claudia provides audit logging, but SOX's 7-year tamper-evident retention requirement is difficult to guarantee with local browser storage alone.
+Claudia provides audit logging with CSV export, but SOX's 7-year tamper-evident retention requirement is difficult to guarantee with local browser storage alone.

 Claudia implements encryption, access controls, and audit logging consistent with SOC 2 principles.
 However, SOC 2 Type II requires an annual third-party audit of the organization's controls — not just the tool.